-This book describes how to roll your own Linux virtual servers on IBM zSeries and System z9 under z/VM.
-It adopts a cookbook format that provides a clearly documented set of procedures for installing and configuring z/VM in an LPAR and then installing and customizing Linux.
+This book describes how to roll your own Linux virtual servers on IBM System z hardware under z/VM.
+It adopts a cookbook format that provides a concise, repeatable set of procedures for installing and configuring z/VM in an LPAR and then installing and customizing Linux.
 You need a zSeries logical partition (LPAR) with associated resources, z/VM 5.2 media, and a Linux distribution.
 This book is based on SUSE Linux Enterprise Server 9 (SLES9) for zSeries and both 31-bit and 64-bit distributions are addressed.